An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 A \emph{Coxeter -- Wythoff diagram} is a diagram $D$ of an irreducible Coxeter simplex $P\subset \matX^n$ with some (at least one) encircled nodes.
 If $P$ is non-compact hyperbolic, we require that $P$ has only one ideal vertex $v$ and $D$ has only one encircled node, corresponding to the facet opposite to $v$.

 The encircled nodes determine a seed point $p$ in $P$.
 In the ideal case, we set $p=v$.
 In the compact case $p$ is the well positioned point in the face that is the intersection of the facets corresponding to the unencircled nodes.
 The point $p$ is thus equidistant from the facets corresponding to the encircled nodes.
+See some examples in Figure \ref{Wythoffian:fig}.

-The Coxeter -- Wythoff diagram determines a seed $p$ and then a uniform tessellation $T$ of $\matX^n$ by applying the Wythoff construction.
-When $\matX^n = \matS^n$ the uniform tessellation $T$ may be interpreted as a uniform polyhedron in $\matR^{n+1}$.
-Some examples of uniform polyhedra in $\matR^3$ realized in this way, including all the 5 regular polyhedra, are in Figure \ref{Wythoff:fig}.
+A Coxeter -- Wythoff diagram $D$ determines a Coxeter polyhedron $P$ and a well-positioned seed $p$, and therefore a uniform tessellation $T$ of $\matX^n$ by applying the Wythoff construction.
+When $\matX^n = \matS^n$ we interpret the uniform tessellation $T$ of $\matS^n$ as a uniform polyhedron $Q$ in $\matR^{n+1}$, by taking the convex hull of its vertices.
+The reader may verify that the spherical Coxeter -- Wythoff diagrams with three nodes produce precisely the uniform polyhedra in $\matR^3$ shown in Figure \ref{Wythoff:fig}.